Unicorn-Fan/Plyo/README.md

 - `leads` - Lead information and status
 - `broker_offices` - Broker office data with locations
 - `cities` - Norwegian cities with coordinates

-## License

-This project is part of Plyo's engineering challenge assessment.